Fairfax Testing Team

 Pliance can gather data through all paces including jumping.
 It is operated by Mark Fisher on behalf of the Society of Master Saddlers and the British Equestrian Federation who jointly own the system.

-Small spherical markers are placed on the horse's skin at the centre of key joints.
-The horse is then photographed in movement at a rate of 300 frames a second - approximately 25 times faster than the human eye.
-Acomputer program provides detailed information on the horse’s joint and limb angles.
-This allows scientists to measure the difference in extension, flexion and freedom of movement.
+Russell Guire of Centaur Biomechanics uses 2-D markers or 3-D measuring units placed on the horse's skin over key joints.
+The horse is then photographed in movement at speeds approximately 25 times faster than the human eye.
+A computer program provides detailed information on the horse’s joint and limb angles which allows scientists to measure the difference in extension, flexion and freedom of movement.